Road tax for electric cars

 Tax for hybrid cars

-If you have a hybrid car, or a plug-in hybrid (otherwise known as PHEVs), your tax requirements are slightly different to EVs.
+If you have a hybrid car, or a plug-in hybrid (also known as PHEVs), your tax requirements are slightly different to pure EVs.

-This is because hybrid cars still use petrol or diesel and a small electric battery, leading to CO2 emissions.
+This is because hybrids and PHEVs still use petrol or diesel and a small electric battery, leading to CO2 emissions from the exhaust.

 Yes.

-From the 1st of April 2025, the £10 discount for hybrid cars will be removed and instead your tax will depend on when the vehicle was first registered.
+From 1 April 2025, the £10 discount for hybrid cars can no longer be used.
+Instead, your tax depends on when the vehicle was first registered.

-If your hybrid car was registered before the 1st of April 2017, your road tax rate will depend on your vehicle’s CO2 emissions.
+If your hybrid car was registered before 1 April 2017, your road tax rate will depend on your vehicle’s CO2 emissions.
+You can find the tax bands on the GOV.uk webpage.

-If it was registered after the 1st of April 2017, you’ll pay the standard rate of road tax.
-This is currently £190 but might change in 2025.
+If it was registered after 1 April 2017, you’ll pay the standard rate of road tax.
+This is currently £195 as of 1 April 2025.

 Is premium rate tax payable on hybrids?

-Any hybrid with a list price of £40,000 or above must pay an additional premium rate road tax for five years (starting from the second time the vehicle is taxed).
+Any hybrid with a list price of £40,000 or above must pay the expensive car supplement of £425 for five years (starting from the second year the vehicle is taxed).

 How to pay road tax

-You can also do it over the phone, or even in your local post office.
+You can also pay your road tax over the phone, or even in your local post office.

-If you don’t have this reference number, you’ll need to apply for a new logbook.
+If you don’t have this reference number on any document, you’ll need to apply for a new V5C logbook.

 Payment methods for road tax